-As someone who couldn’t swim (I’ve carried with me the fear for deep water ever since I marginally drowned as a child), the first step was to learn how to swim.
-I enrolled myself into swimming classes while taking a sabbatical from work, and over the course of a month, traversed from being terrified of the deep side of the pool, to loving how weightless I felt in water, particularly when my feet didn’t touch the ground.
+Last year, while on a sabbatical from work, I decided it was time to overcome my fear.
+I enrolled myself in swimming lessons and over the course of a month, I traversed from being terrified of the deep side of the pool, to loving how weightless I felt in the water, particularly when my feet didn’t touch the ground!

-Now that the first step was out of the way, I enrolled for the PADI Open Water Diver course with a dive centre in Goa a couple of months later, without much clue about what I was getting myself into- except that I really wanted to see fish, sea turtles, sea urchins, sharks and all the other water babies one associates with underwater life…
+Now that the first step was out of the way, I enrolled for the PADI Open Water Diver course with a dive shop in Goa.
+I was excited to see fishes, sea turtles, sea urchins, sharks, octopuses, and all the other water babies we associate with underwater life.

 My First Scuba Diving Experience